 Successful settlements are also a helpful source of information for places that are serious about police reform.
 If cities and police departments want to cut down on misconduct and spend less taxpayer money, they need to know how much they’re paying for police abuse, and what kinds of incidents are most frequent and most expensive.

 But police settlements are their own bramble of contradictions.
 Including Cleveland, we obtained public records from 31 of the 50 cities with the highest police-to-civilian ratios in the country.
-Our analysis shows the cities have spent more than $3 billion to settle misconduct lawsuits over the past 10 years.3 (You can access all of the data on our GitHub page.)
+Our analysis shows the cities have spent more than $3 billion to settle misconduct lawsuits over the past 10 years.3 (You can access all of the data in our Observable notebook.)